What is domestic violence?

 How do Sisters Uncut organise?

-Sisters Uncut is a feminist direct-action collective.
-This means we do not share one “type” of feminism, but are united by a desire to campaign for better domestic violence services.
+Sisters Uncut is an intersectional feminist direct-action collective.
+This means we do not share one “type” of feminism, but are united by a desire to campaign for better domestic violence services that recognise the particular experiences and needs of women of all backgrounds.
 Collectives have no leaders and no hierarchy.
-Our decisions are made by a process called consensus decision making, which requires every member of the group have an equal say and tries to make sure everyone is happy with the actions the group takes.
+Our decisions are made by a process called consensus decision making, which gives every member of the group an equal say and tries to make sure everyone is happy with the action the group takes.
 For more information on consensus, see here: www.seedsforchange.org.uk/shortconsensus

 What is your gender inclusion policy and what does it mean?

 Our meetings should be inclusive and supportive spaces for all women (trans, intersex and cis) and all nonbinary, agender and gender variant people.
 Self-definition is at the sole discretion of that individual.
 We do not police gender in our spaces.
 If you are here it is because you feel that you are included by our gender inclusion policy, and therefore you are welcome.
 Our meetings and spaces are not open to people who identify solely or primarily as men.
 If you have any queries regarding our gender inclusion policy, please don’t hesitate to ask questions.